robocomp/robocomp/classes/dsr/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

 # Description

 CORTEX is a long term effort to build a series of architectural designs around the simple idea of a group of agents that share a distributed, dynamic representation acting as a working memory.
 This data structure is called **Deep State Representation (DSR)** due to the hybrid nature of the managed elements, geometric and symbolic, and concrete (laser data) and abstract (logical predicates).
+This software is the new infrastructure that will help in the creation of CORTEX instances.
+A CORTEX instance is a set of software components, called _agents_, that share a distributed data structured called (_G_)raph playing the role of a working memory.
+Agents are C++ programs that can be generated using RoboComp's code generator, _robocompdsl_.
+Agents are created with an instance of the FastRTPS middleware (by eProsima) configured in reliable multicast mode.
+A standard graph data structure is defined using FastRTPS's IDL and converted into a C++ class that is part of the agent's core.
+This class is extended using the _delta mutators_ CRDT code kindly provided by Carlos Baquero.
+With this added functionality, all the copies of G held by the participating agents acquire the property of _eventual consistency_.
+This property entails that all copies, being different at any given moment, will converge to the exact same state in a finite amount of time, after all agents stop editing the graph.
+With _delta mutators_, modifications made to G by an agent are propagated to all others and integrated in their respective copies.
+This occurs even if the network cannot guarantee that each packet is delivered exactly once, _causal broadcast_.
+Note that if operations on the graph were transmitted instead of changes in state, then _exactly once_ semantics would be needed.
+Finally, the resulting local graph _G_ is used by the developer through a carefully designed thread safe API, _G_API_.

 <img src="https://user-images.githubusercontent.com/5784096/90373871-e3257d80-e072-11ea-9933-0392ea9ae7f1.png" width="800">